 Running accountsThe page was last modified:

-A set of running accounts of the company's business transactions must be kept.
-This means you should not delay in entering business transactions in your accounts.
+You must keep a running account of the company's business transactions, so you should not delay entering business transactions in your accounts.

 Nominal ledger and prime entry